STARTING A GROUP

 ● Are your events gender specific?

 ● Will you encourage members to invite friends?

 A location provides members with an idea of where the group is based.
 These details are displayed on the page.
 For safety reasons, COMMUNITY MEETS recommends adding a general location, such as a suburb or area, versus a physical address.

-Select an option that best describes or matches the type of group you are starting.
-Category options do not impact on page visibility.
-Once a group is setup, you'll be able to add a list of keywords to help others locate the group, both internally and externally.
+Select an option that best describes the type of group you are starting.
+Once the group has been setup, you will be able to add your own keywords, these will assist others locate the group, both on and offsite.

 New groups are created in the Public Forum, but can be updated to Private once the page has been created.

-● Public Groups and activities are visible to both COMMUNITY MEETS members and persons browsing the website.
-They may also appear at other websites, applications and locations, such as in Google search results.
+All content is visible to members and persons browsing the website, related content may also appear on other websites, applications and in various locations, such as in Google search results.